Skip to content

 Most cyclists think their VO2 max is written in stone — a number tattooed on your genetics at birth.
 You hear expressions like "I just don't have a big engine."
 That's nonsense.
 Your VO2 max is a reflection of your habits, your recovery, your stress, and your training structure.
 You can build it, but only if you understand what's holding it back.

-87% of cyclists say they want to increase their VO2 max, but most have no idea how to actually do it.
+Most cyclists say they want to increase their VO2 max — but when pressed on how, most have no clear plan.

 What VO2 Max Actually Is